More on that on On this page

 Amogla Camp is closed to the public for the foreseeable future

+2005 was the last year of regular operation for Amogla camp.
 My dad turned 72 that year, and my mom 64, and they decided it was time to retire from actively operating the camp.

 The camp has not been sold, and there is no plan to sell it for the foreseeable future.
 Perhaps it will be open to tourists again at some point in the future, although there are no plans at present.

 If or when the camp does reopen for tourists, this website will be updated.